 Systems Design 1

-Understanding Systems Engineering 2
+Understanding Systems and Industrial Engineering 2

 Systems Engineering Principles